Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 21.24.16 UTC
+- WIB: Minggu, 21 September 2025 22.23.49 UTC
-- WITA: Minggu, 21 September 2025 22.24.16 UTC
+- WITA: Minggu, 21 September 2025 23.23.49 UTC
-- WIT: Minggu, 21 September 2025 23.24.16 UTC
+- WIT: Senin, 22 September 2025 00.23.49 UTC

 Kutipan Inspiratif:
-"The secret to success is to know something nobody else knows."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology